-Through continued course work and work-study opportunities, the Davenport Institute provides current School of Public Policy students with the skills, experience, and relationships they will need to work toward common-sense answers to today's difficult policy problems.
-The institute has been instrumental in developing the School of Public Policy's student chapter of the International City/County Management Association, only the second such chapter in California, as well as in facilitating the annual City Manager in Residence program.
+Through continued course work, work-study opportunities, conferences, and a regular on-campus speaker series, the Davenport Institute provides current School of Public Policy students with the skills, experience, and relationships they will need to work toward common-sense answers to today's difficult policy problems.
+The institute has been instrumental in developing the School of Public Policy's student chapter of the International City/County Management Association, which was the second chapter to be founded in California, as well as in facilitating the annual City Manager in Residence program.